Zeeohn/healthguru-blog/README.md

 npm run dev
 ```

-to start the development environment on your server
+to start the development environment on your local system.